-AES Indiana wants to help you save energy and money by educating you on how your home uses energy.
+AES Indiana wants to help you save energy and money by showing you how your home uses energy.

-Winter utility bills are often higher because people spend more time inside, use more electricity and run their heating systems more often.
-Heating and cooling make up more than half the energy used in your home, as the chart below shows.
+Summer and winter utility bills are often higher because people spend more time inside, use more electricity and run their heating and cooling systems more often.
+As the chart below shows, heating and cooling make up more than half the energy used in your home.

 When the outside temperature drops, the rate of heat loss from your home increases, forcing the furnace to work harder to replace that lost heat.
 Cold air naturally holds less moisture than warm air, which means dry air is harder to heat, further stressing the furnace.